Product Safety Manual

 A Product Safety Manual is a document provided by a manufacturer that defines the functional safety capabilities, proper use conditions, limitations, proof test procedures, and installation requirements for a device intended for use in a SIS.

-It often will not be called this formal name.
-It may simply be the “manual” or “functional safety manual” or just be a functional safety section.
+It often will not be called by this formal name.
+It may simply be the “manual” or “functional safety manual” or may just be a functional safety section in a larger manual.

 Key Points: